-It’s this final condition that often catches out micro companies that blissfully pay for the director’s mobile phone bill whilst the contract remains in the director’s personal name.
+It’s this final condition that often catches out micro companies that blissfully pay for the director’s mobile phone bills whilst the contract remains in the director’s personal name.

-Whilst a seemingly minor technicality the tax treatment of reimbursement of mobile phone costs in this way triggers a costly Benefit-in-Kind Income Tax and National Insurance charge.
+Whilst a seemingly minor technicality the tax treatment of reimbursement of mobile phone costs triggers a costly Benefit-in-Kind Income Tax and National Insurance charge.

-It has been reported that HMRC are taking a strict line on this matter, and when discovered, ordering assessments of often 4 years underpaid taxes averaging £500 before penalties and interest.
+HMRC are taking a strict stance on this matter, and when discovered, order assessments of often 4 years underpaid taxes averaging £600 before penalties and interest.

 What’s the solution?

 If your mobile contract isn’t in the company name – don’t overly worry – you’re not alone by a long stretch.
 To keep things practical (and in the real world) we suggest the following:

 First of all, call your mobile provider to ask about their procedure for transferring the contract to the company (personally I found this surprisingly straight forward)